Egg Fried Rice – Chinese Takeaway Style

 Add the perfect side to your next fakeaway night with this Chinese takeaway style egg fried rice recipe.

-Transfer the piping hot egg fried rice to a serving plate, or keep warm in a food container while you prepare other dishes.
-Serve with your favourite curry or stir-fry dishes.
+• Add dash rice wine and dash sesame oil and mix well once more.
+Transfer piping hot egg fried rice to a serving plate or food container and serve with your favourite Chinese takeaway style curry or stir-fry dishes.

 • Add a touch more dark soy sauce to add deeper colour to the rice.